robertoatallah/capstone_project/README.md

 This study is in-line with (Chen & Zheng, 2021) that provided clinicopathological and experimental evidence that lncRNA LINC00944 acts as an oncogene in RCC.
 Also according to (Li et al., 2021) LINC00473 have been found to play essential roles in the occurrence and development of multiple human cancers.
 Finally, LINC00982 has been found to regulate cell proliferation in gastric cancer (Fei et al., 2016), breast cancer (Chi et al., 2022), renal cancer (Zhang et al., 2019) and many others.

+Same for the miRNAs obtained was found to be dysregulated and involved in many types of cancers including RCC and others, for example (Flamini et al., 2017) studied the involvement of miR-140-5p in the case of lung cancer invasion, (Xu et al., 2017) found that miR‑28‑5p upregulation promoted the progression of ovarian cancer cell cycle, proliferation, migration and invasion.
+Finally, (Zhai et al., 2018) revealed that miR-532-5p was one of the most heavily downregulated miRNAs (we find it also here).
+Overexpression of miR-532-5p inhibited RCC cell proliferation, while knockdown of miR-532-5p promoted cell proliferation.

+Considering the genes, The RGMA gene, also known as RGM domain family member A, is a gene that encodes the Repulsive Guidance Molecule A (RGMA) protein.
+RGMA plays a role in the development of the nervous system by providing guidance cues to growing axons and influencing their direction of growth.
+In addition to its role in axon guidance, RGMA has been implicated in other biological processes.
+It has been found to be involved in the regulation of cell migration, angiogenesis, and bone formation (Fujita & Yamashita, 2017).
+RGMA has been identified as a potential tumor suppressor in various types of cancer.
+Regarding its association with cancer, some studies have suggested that RGMA upregulation may have protumorigenic effects.
+For example, in colorectal cancer, RGMA upregulation has been associated with increased tumor growth, invasion, and metastasis.
+It has been proposed that the upregulated RGMA may disrupt the repulsive guidance cues and promote tumor cell migration and invasion.
+(Chan et al., 2008)

+Regarding the BSND gene, the downregulation of BSND leads to a dysfunctional or absent barttin protein.
+This disrupts the normal function of chloride channels in the kidneys and inner ear, resulting in the characteristic symptoms of the syndrome, such as salt wasting, renal tubular defects, and hearing loss.\
+Currently, there is no strong evidence linking BSND downregulation to the development or progression of renal cell carcinoma (RCC) or other types of cancer.
+However, it is worth noting that downregulation or altered expression of various genes, including those involved in ion transport and regulation, can be observed in cancer.
+These alterations can contribute to the dysregulation of cellular processes and potentially affect tumor development and progression.

+THSD4, also known as Thrombospondin Type-1 Domain-Containing Protein 4, is a protein that is involved in various biological processes, including angiogenesis, cell adhesion, and extracellular matrix organization.
+(Tan et al., 2022) showed that the expression levels of THSD4 were downregulated in bladder cancer tissues compared with normal tissues.

 These results provide insights into the regulatory mechanisms underlying RCC development and progression.
 The ceRNA network provides a novel perspective on the regulation of gene expression, particularly with the identification of lncRNAs as important players in the process.
 Additionally, the study highlights the potential for targeting these lncRNAs, miRNAs, and mRNAs as a therapeutic strategy for RCC treatment.

 However, it is important to note that these findings are based on bioinformatic analysis, and further experimental validation is required to confirm the interactions between these RNAs and genes in RCC.
 Nonetheless, the results provide a valuable starting point for further investigation into the mechanisms underlying RCC pathogenesis and the development of new therapeutic strategies for this disease.